 There is a useful guide to the main financial institutions available for you to look at.

 The Equality Act 2010 is the key piece of legislation dealing with discrimination claims in the workplace.

 It provides protection for employees in every part of employment such as: recruitment, training, lack of promotion, dismissal, differences in pay and unfavourable treatment in the workplace.

 There is more detail about discrimination claims in Canary Wharf, and the surrounding areas, for you to take a look at – including sex discrimination, disability discrimination and race discrimination.

 The Act protects against discrimination on the basis of a “protected characteristic”: sex, race, nationality, disability, pregnancy and maternity, age, sexual orientation, marriage and civil partnership, religion and belief.

 There is also a duty to make reasonable adjustments where an employee suffers from a disability.
 This is a powerful right for employees.

 Most discrimination claims need to be filed within three months less one day from the date that the discrimination occurred (minus any ACAS conciliation period).
 However, if discrimination is ongoing the time period will run from the last discriminatory act.

-No minimum length of service is required when making a discrimination claim.
+No minimum length of service is required when making discrimination claims in Canary Wharf.